Wei-BioMath/NeuronChat/README.md

 ``` r
 devtools::install_github("Wei-BioMath/NeuronChat")
 ```
 The time required for installation depends on pre-installed dependencies and the typical time is within 10~20 mins.
-It's highly recommended to install the dependencies indicated above before installing NeuronChat.
+It's recommended to install the dependencies indicated above before installing NeuronChat.

 ## Tutorial